uyefe/sosreport-analyzer-ng/README.md

 Here, I try to implement the needs above.

-This program is in test-fase, so, be patient.
+This program is in test phase, so, be patient.

 Enjoy!